kubernetes/website/content/en/docs/concepts/storage/storage-classes.md

 provisioning](/docs/concepts/storage/persistent-volumes/#provisioning) should occur.

-By default, the `Immediate` mode indicates that volume binding and dynamic provisioning occurs once the PVC is created.
-For storage backends that are topology-constrained and not globally accessible from all Nodes in the cluster, Volumes will be bound or provisioned without knowledge of the Pod's scheduling requirements.
+By default, the `Immediate` mode indicates that volume binding and dynamic provisioning occurs once the PersistentVolumeClaim is created.
+For storage backends that are topology-constrained and not globally accessible from all Nodes in the cluster, PersistentVolumes will be bound or provisioned without knowledge of the Pod's scheduling requirements.
 This may result in unschedulable Pods.

-A cluster administrator can address this issue by specifying the `WaitForFirstConsumer` mode which will delay the binding and provisioning of a Volume until a Pod using the PVC is created.
+A cluster administrator can address this issue by specifying the `WaitForFirstConsumer` mode which will delay the binding and provisioning of a PersistentVolume until a Pod using the PersistentVolumeClaim is created.
-Volumes will be selected or provisioned conforming to the topology that is specified by the Pod's scheduling constraints.
+PersistentVolumes will be selected or provisioned conforming to the topology that is specified by the Pod's scheduling constraints.
 These include, but are not limited to, [resource requirements](/docs/concepts/configuration/manage-compute-resources-container), [node selectors](/docs/concepts/configuration/assign-pod-node/#nodeselector),